mcelrath/braidcoin/braidpool_spec.md

 FIXME use nlocktime or CSV?
 CSV would separate the update and settlement transactions.

-FIXME what do we do with any coinbases mined by braidpool after the settlement tx is broadcast?
+FIXME what do we do with any coinbases mined by Braidpool after the settlement tx is broadcast?
 CSV and let the miner take it all?

 FIXME from eltoo paper: "The use of different key-pairs prevents an attacker